-It is in short one kind of information which is been shared clearly on the description about the product, decision that helps the user to take a final on the requirements.
-The flow which is been shared below the product in detail makes the customer to understand it in more details and that makes them to put them on a cart for their final check out with making them aware of all the features and functions of the product.
+It is in short one kind of information which is been shared clearly on the description about the product, that helps the take final decision requirements. user to a on the The flow which is been shared below the product in detail makes the customer to understand it in more details and that makes them to put them on a cart for their final check out with making them aware of all the features and functions of the product.